-Power light on - Test light on - The control turns on the system pump for 10 seconds and:
+Power light on - Test light on - DHW Pump light on -

-(a) - cycles to the next step.

-OR (b) - During the 10 seconds, if there is a Heat Demand or DHW Demand signal, and the Test button is pressed; the test routine will be halted, the "Test" light will flash, and the control will be held in a pause mode for 5 minutes.
-During the 5 minutes, the pump will remain on.
-After the 5 minutes, the control will automatically exit the test routine and return to normal operating mode.
-If there is no Heat Demand or DHW Demand, the control will not allow a pause and will cycle to the next step of the test routine.
-Pushing the Test button during the 5 minute pause will allow the control to cycle to the next step of the test routine.
+The control turns on the DHW pump for 10 seconds and: (a) - cycles to the next step, OR (b) - During the 10 seconds, if there is a DHW Demand signal, and the Test button is pressed, the test routine will be halted, the "Test" light will flash, and the control will be held in a pause mode for up to 5 minutes.
+During the 5 minutes, the DHW pump will remain on.
+After the 5 minutes, the control will automatically exit the test routine and enters the normal operating mode.
+If there is no DHW Demand, the control will not allow a pause and will proceed to the next step of the test routine.
+Pushing the Test button during the 5 minute pause will allow the control to proceed to the next step of the test routine immediately.